bmnw/weekend-jquery-server-calculator/README.md

 ## Usage

 Make daily math easier by using this app!
-Whether your divvying up the restaurant dinner bill, figuring out your video game budget for the month, or researching which store has cheaper rolled oats by the ounce, this server-side calculator will make the calculators a breeze!
+Whether you're divvying up the restaurant dinner bill, figuring out your video game budget for the month, or researching which store has cheaper rolled oats by the ounce, this server-side calculator will make calculations a breeze!